ByBlock-Finance/asset-manager-web/README.md

 1. Create a new project.
 2. [Copy these files into the new project](#installation)
-3. Update the README, replacing the contents below as prescribed.
-5. If working with an existing code base, answer the questions on the [open source checklist](opensource-checklist.md)
 6. Delete these instructions and everything up to the _Project Title_ from the README.
 7. Write some great software and tell people about it.